Quick summary

 I. The facts are reliably established by the evidence obtained

-This means that all the facts and details of the offence are clearly and convincingly established by the evidence that has been collected.
+This means that all the facts and details of the offence are clearly and convincingly established by the evidence that has been gathered.
 In other words, it is abundantly clear that the offence has been committed because there is sufficient and convincing evidence to prove it.

 II.
 One of the following penalties will be imposed:

-• House arrest for up to one year;
+- house arrest for up to one year,

-• Expulsion for up to five years;
+- expulsion for up to five years,

-• Prohibition of residence for up to five years;
+- prohibition of residence for up to five years,

-• Penalty of prohibition of entry to sporting, cultural and other social events for up to five years.
+- ban from sporting, cultural and other social events for up to five years.

-The punishment of community service and house arrest may be imposed by a criminal order only if the court first requests a report from the probation officer.
+The punishment of community service and house arrest may be imposed by a criminal order only if the court has first requested a report from a probation officer.
 This report must contain information on whether the sentence can be carried out and the defendant’s opinion on this type of sentence (in the case of community service, it must also contain information on the defendant’s medical capacity).
 The court shall then take into account the information contained in the report when deciding whether to impose such a sentence.

 It also applies that if the court imposes a financial penalty by way of a penalty order, the sum of the financial penalty and any other penalty imposed, including imprisonment or alternative imprisonment to house arrest, must not exceed one year.